StrangelyTyped/StringView/README.md

 #### `dataview.setString(byteOffset, value, optional encoding)`
 Writes the provided value into this DataView's buffer starting at `byteOffset`.
 The string will be encoded using the specified encoding.
 This function will return the number of bytes written to the string, which may be less than the number required to completely represent the string if `byteOffset` is too close to the end of the buffer.
 Note that this function may write a partial character at the end of the string in the case of truncation.

-#### `dataview.setStringNT(byteOffset, value, encoding)`
+#### `dataview.setStringNT(byteOffset, value, optional encoding)`
 Writes the provided value into this DataView's buffer starting at `byteOffset`.
 The string will be encoded using the specified encoding and terminated with a null byte.
 This function will return the number of bytes written to the string, which may be less than the number required to completely represent the string if `byteOffset` is too close to the end of the buffer.
 If the string was truncated it will still be terminated by a null byte.
 The null byte will be included the the return value.
 Note that this function may write a partial character at the end of the string in the case of truncation.
+Note that unlike getStringnt this method does not accept a custom terminator argument - if a custom terminator is required then use `setString` with the desired terminator appended to the string.

 #### `dataview.stringByteLength(str, optional encoding)`
 Calculates and returns the number of bytes required to completely represent the provided string using the specified encoding.